Sansa hadn't expected to ever have cause to laugh in King's Landing again.

 "I don't mean to presume," said Margaery.
 "There's no question of heirs, so there's no reason for us to be married in that sense if women aren't to your taste, or I'm not to your taste--?"

-Sansa opened her mouth to deny it, but bit her lip before she could say anything.
+Sansa opened her mouth to deny it, but bit her lip instead.

 "But I should like us to be friends," Margaery continued, smoothing down Sansa's skirts as though that was her sole reason for touching her.
 "Friends if nothing else."